ez-org/ezno.de/docs/accessing-the-services.md

   Set `SSHD=1` to enable.
 See [more details and options here](transports#dropbear-ssh).

 * SSL relies on centralized authorities and is the least secure option.
 It also does not natively provide authentication, making it _unsuitable_ for accessing the (unauthenticated) Electrum server.
-It can be suitable for the bwt/specter/explorer web servers if [`AUTH_TOKEN`](#authentication) is enabled.
+It can be suitable for the bwt/specter/explorer web servers if [`AUTH_TOKEN`](accessing#authentication) is enabled.

   On the plus side, SSL works on nearly all end devices with no special software or configuration.
 But it still requires setting up port forwarding on the server.

   Set `SSL=1` to enable with a self-signed cert, add `SSL_DOMAIN=mydomain.com` to obtain a LetsEncrypt certificate.
 See [more details and options here](transports#nginx-ssl).

-> If you're connecting directly to your server's IP address (i.e. not via onion or a [reverse SSH tunnel](transports#punch-through-nats-with-a-reverse-ssh-tunnel)) and don't have a static IP address, you'll probably want to use a dynamic DNS service like [afraid.org](https://freedns.afraid.org/).
+If you're connecting directly to your server's IP address (i.e. not via onion or a [reverse SSH tunnel](transports#punch-through-nats-with-a-reverse-ssh-tunnel)) and don't have a static IP address, you can consider using a dynamic DNS service like [afraid.org](https://freedns.afraid.org/).

-## 🔐 Authentication
+## 🔑 Authentication

 You can set `AUTH_TOKEN=mySecretPassword` to enable password authentication for everything _except_ the Electrum server - BWT's HTTP API, BTC RPC Explorer and Specter.